What is Mount Rigi?

 - Make a boat trip on Lake Lucerne.
 Get out in Weggis or Vitznau.
 Then visit Rigi.

-We feel that combining Rigi and Titlis in one day isn’t ideal, because they’re quite far apart.
-It’s doable if you leave early.
+I feel that combining Rigi and Titlis in one day isn’t ideal, because they’re quite far apart.
+But it’s doable if you leave early.

 Rigi, Pilatus, Titlis or Stanserhorn: how to choose